Using gene editing to stop progression of Stargardt disease

 Prof Robert MacLaren, University of Oxford - £119,610 (co-funded with Retina UK)

-New research into a gene editing therapy for those with Stargardt disease is being investigated at Oxford University.
-In Stargardt disease, the mutation in the ABCA4 gene means that the ABCA4 protein produced is faulty.
-This work aims to use gene therapy to create healthy ABCA4 proteins.
+New research into a gene editing therapy for those with Stargardt disease is being undertaken at Oxford University.
+In Stargardt disease, a mutation in the ABCA4 gene means that the ABCA4 protein produced from the gene is faulty and this leads to sight loss.
+The project aims to develop a gene therapy to ensure healthy ABCA4 protein is made and further damage is prevented.

 What is the problem?